Australian Trading Strategies (Backtest)

 As the world has become more connected online and many regions are opening up their financial markets to the global investing community, diversifying your investment portfolio into other economies has never been easier.
 The Australian market is a simple choice for portfolio diversification.
-But what exactly are Australian trade strategies?
+Can we make profitable Australian trading strategies?

 There are several ways to gain access to Australian financial markets.
 The most common ways are through exchange-traded funds (ETFs) that track the Australian market and the American Depository Receipts which trade on the OTC markets and can easily be purchased through a broker.
 You can also buy Australian stocks directly through international brokers such as Interactive Brokers.
 If you just want to speculate, you can trade stock CFDs via an Australian CFD broker that offers the instrument.